rhilconsultants/openshift/workshops/Ansible Operator/Exercise-4/Exercise_4.md

   - UBI Container with operator-sdk

 ## Operator-SDK
-Until now we worked with containers, Ansible and the Ansible module for Kubernetes, now it’s time to bring it all together
+Until now we worked with containers, Ansible and the Ansible module for Kubernetes (k8s).
+Now it’s time to bring it all together.

 ### Download UBI Image

-First let’s make sure we have the UBI image (we know what it is now)
+First let’s make sure we have the UBI image:

     # podman pull registry.infra.local:5000/ubi8/ubi-minimal